 An economist studied popular finance tips.
 Some might be leading you astray : Planet Money : NPR

-Instead, when young save your money for a down payment to purchase real estate – including your home so that you can begin to accumulate wealth from property appreciation.
+When young, save your money for a down payment to purchase real estate (rather than saving for retirement when you are 23 years old) – including your home so that you can begin to accumulate wealth from property appreciation.
 But do not over buy!
 Buy what you need, not a huge mansion with a big mortgage!

-At these ages, you may get a better return on investment by investing in your education or skills training, starting a new business – or in real estate.
 Most people see their incomes rise substantially from their 20s to their 40s.
-With higher incomes in their 40s, it becomes easier to set aside more money for retirement – plus, if you did invest in skills, business or real estate when younger, you now have that “nest egg” too.
+With higher incomes in their 40s, it is easier to set aside more money for retirement – plus, if you did invest in skills, business or real estate when younger, you now have that “nest egg” generating good cash flow.

-The key is not focus on saving – but focus on financial discipline to achieve specific goals.
-Once you reach the point where savings – perhaps excess savings – makes sense, then you will have already established the habits to achieve these new goals.
+The key is to not focus on saving – but focus on financial discipline to achieve specific goals.
+Once you reach the point where savings makes sense, then you will have already established the habits to achieve these new goals of a future retirement.